Blog

 Download the Extract Product Booklet

-"I think this picture speaks volumes about product performance due to the fact that Extract PBA was sprayed when nozzles were almost freezing up, and the stalks were pulled when it was nearly freezing outside," says Michael Bern, the crop consultant who performed the demo.
-"It's a good illustration of how Extract works when the soil microbes technically haven’t even woken up from hibernation."
+"I think this picture speaks volumes about product performance due to the fact that EXTRACT was sprayed when nozzles were almost freezing up, and the stalks were pulled when it was nearly freezing outside," says Michael Bern, the crop consultant who performed the demo.
+"It's a good illustration of how EXTRACT works when the soil microbes technically haven’t even woken up from hibernation."

 Download the Booklet